-This fear of risk taking is one of the issues that another group of politically engaged Swiss are trying to address with their "Basic Income" initiative scheduled to be voted on in early 2014.
-It would guarantee every Swiss citizen a basic income of about 2500 francs a month, regardless of how much they work (or don’t) and what their earnings are.
+This fear of risk taking is one of the issues that another group of politically engaged Swiss were trying to address with their "Basic Income" initiative.
+It was voted on in 2014 yet failed at the polls.
+The initiative would have guaranteed every Swiss citizen a basic income of about 2500 francs a month, regardless of how much they work (or don’t) and what their earnings are.

-The pay would be calculated based on the average rent for a flat and other monthly expenses (Note that in a place like Zurich, this would not be enough.
+The pay would have been calculated based on the average rent for a flat and other monthly expenses (Note that in a place like Zurich, this would not be enough.
 But in some areas of Ticino, for instance, it would be more than enough).

 When many hear about this idea, they find it so radical that they don't know where to begin.
 In part, the economic theory behind the initiative is meant to be a game changer, though the developers do not consider it to be as radical as it may sound.
 They are argue that it will give people the security to try more daring adventures.

 While 2500 francs may sound like a lot, it is hardly enough to not work at all.
 Anyone presently working in Switzerland and wanting to live their life today would need to keep working.
 However, those who are in favor of this idea believe that work would become more meaningful, because people would have more freedom to decide exactly what kind of work they want to do.
 As one of the originators of the idea, Daniel Häni, points out, it would mean a change in the power structures that money has created.